What is the goal of the HCHS/SOL?

 - Hispanic Community Health Study/Study of Latinos (HCHS/SOL)

 Between 2008 and 2011, participants aged 18 to 74 years underwent initial exams and assessments to determine what risk factors they had at the start of the study.
 Annual follow-up interviews have been conducted since 2009 to assess selected health outcomes.
-During the second study phase, which started in 2013 and will end in 2018, study participants are undergoing a second exam and will continue the annual follow-up interviews.
+During the second study phase, 2013 -2018, study participants had a second exam and will continue the annual follow-up interviews.
 In the meantime, study findings are being analyzed, and publication of the results in scientific journals, and their dissemination to the communities involved in the study, continues.
-Also, planning for a possible third cohort examination has begun.
+Also, with support from the National Institute of Minority Health and Health Disparities, the program has been renewed and a third cohort examination will begin later this year.

 As director of the HCHS/SOL, Larissa Avilés-Santa is leading efforts to gather critical data on the health of Hispanic and Latino people—the largest minority group in the United States.
 She hopes the study will ultimately lead to strategies that can minimize the underlying causes of chronic diseases such as asthma and diabetes that often burden this community, opportunities for innovative prevention research, and the enhancement of the careers of early stage investigators interested in Hispanic health, and those of Hispanic background.